Bhart97/CDE-project/module/part b/README.md

 **REQUIRED:** _Terminate_ any remaining provisioned resources such as the serverless function and event rule.

-By the end of this learning, you will have automated your work through the resource manager ```CloudFormation``` to provision resources and configuration manager ```Ansible``` to deploy software packages.
-Finally, you have created an event rule to trigger a serverless function and allow for event-driven automation of your work.
+By the end of this learning, you will have automated your work through the resource manager ```CloudFormation``` to manage several resources as a single unit and configuration manager ```Ansible``` to deploy software packages across multiple hosts.
+Finally, you have created an event rule to trigger a serverless function that allows for event-driven processes.